← Back to home

 Encryption at restAES-256 at the storage layer; app-level encryption on sensitive fields

-Tenant isolationPer-tenant separation enforced at both the auth layer (Clerk) and the database (Postgres row-level security)
+Tenant isolationPer-tenant separation enforced at the auth layer and the database

-Customer data & AI trainingYour bid documents are never used to train third-party general-purpose AI models
+Customer data & AI trainingYour bid documents are not used to train third-party general-purpose AI models

 Where your data lives

-Different types of data live in different places, all hosted in the United States by established cloud providers:
+Different types of data live in different storage systems, all hosted in the United States by established cloud providers:

 Encryption

 All traffic between your browser, our application, and our backend services uses TLS 1.2 or newer.
-Object storage and database storage are encrypted at rest using AES-256 by the underlying provider (Backblaze B2, Supabase, and Railway).
+Object storage and database storage are encrypted at rest using AES-256 by the underlying provider.

-On top of that, we apply application-level encryption to sensitive fields in our database (such as outbound email credentials and third-party API keys configured per tenant) using a server-side encryption key that lives only in production environment variables and is never checked into source control or shared between environments.
+On top of that, sensitive fields in our database (such as outbound email credentials and third-party API keys configured per tenant) are additionally encrypted at the application layer using production-only keys.

 Tenant isolation